 Blacks are more likely to be arrested and receive a prison sentence than whites; receiving dramatically longer sentences for violent offenses than do Whites.
-Black males account for 24 % of the crimes, but account for 61 % of the narcotic arrests.^{xiv} According to jail records, Blacks account for 54 % of all those who are incarcerated locally.
-And according to a 2008 study, although Blacks are tried for death at about the same rate as their White and Hispanic counterparts, they are more likely to be tried on less heinous crimes and with less aggravating circumstances in their social history.^{xv} The disparity in capital homicides also shows a race of victim factor.
-White victims are much more likely to have a death sentence handed out for their murder than black.^{xvi}
+According to Harris County jail records, Blacks account for 54 % of all those who are incarcerated locally.
+A 2007, justice policy initiative found that blacks were incarcerated at a rate of 19 times more than their white counter parts for drug offenses in Harris County.xiv And according to a 2008 study, although Blacks are tried for death at about the same rate as their White and Hispanic counterparts, they are more likely to be tried on less heinous crimes and with less aggravating circumstances in their social history.xv The disparity in capital homicides also shows a race of victim factor.
+White victims are much more likely to have a death sentence handed out for their murder than black.xvi